 The purpose of the Coronarvirus Relief Fund (CvRF) School Reopening Grants is to provide eligible school districts and charter schools with funding to support costs to reopen schools.
 This funding, $225 per student based on FY2021 foundation enrollment, is intended to supplement other resources that the Governor is providing to cities and towns for COVID-19 response efforts as well as funds made available by DESE through the Elementary and Secondary School Emergency Relief Fund (ESSER) grants and the Remote Learning Technology Essentials (RLTE) grants.

 The Coronavirus Relief Fund allows state and local governments to make payments for programs that:

 This grant program is focused on providing schools and districts with funding needed in providing educational services and developing plans for the return to normal operations.
 Funds may be used for a wide variety of purposes, including but not limited those listed below.

 All school districts and charter schools in the Commonwealth are eligible, except for the Boston Public Schools, municipal school districts in Plymouth County, and students from Plymouth County communities attending regional school districts.
 The City of Boston and Plymouth County are administering CvRF funds separately.

 Applicants will need to provide a budget detailing the types of COVID-19 response costs that will be supported by the grant.
-All funding must be obligated by December 30, 2020.
+All FY2021 funding must be obligated by June 30, 2021.